-2.5.
+2.6.
 Outputs expected from the implementation of activities

-The proposals shall aim to achieve the objectives of the action.
-All the deliverables (as listed in section 2.4), will be used by EU and GSA in accordance with Article II.9 of the Grant Agreement.
+The proposals shall aim to achieve the objective of the action.
+All the deliverables (as listed in section 2.4), will be used by EU and GSA in accordance with Articles I.9 and II.9 of the grant agreement.